Why Physics & Astronomy?

 Majors in the department have five options.
 Four options lead to a BS degree, the Professional, Applied, Planetary, and Astrophysics; and one option to a BA, the General Option.

 The Applied Option is aimed at students who intend to enter the workforce after graduation, or to pursue a Master’s degree in a technical field.
 It also begins with the calculus-based sequence, but has fewer upper level course requirements in the Department.
 Those are replaced with electives concentrated in an applied field, such as engineering or computer science, or programs in the School of Environmental and Biological Sciences.
-It is also credit intensive and students should consult with an advisor early to plan their program.
+It is also credit intensive and students should consult with an

 The General Option leads to a BA and has the most flexibility in the program.
 This option is intended for students who wish to have a technical background in physics or astronomy, with have a strong concentration in another area.
 It begins with the algebra based introductory sequence, and requires significantly fewer courses in physics or astrophysics and mathematics than the BS options, leaving students with many elective options to complete the major.
 With the proper choice of complementary courses, this provides an excellent foundation for students intending to go to medical school, into high school teaching, technical writing, law, or many other areas.

 The minor in physics or astronomy requires completion of either the calculus or algebra based introductory sequences, two semesters of calculus, along with four upper level courses.

 Research in the Department